RuthwikaV/stepin_casestudy_seat-heater/1_Requirements/README.md

 * Modular Based Programs.
 * Easy to modify the temperature value.
 # Weakness
+* This application used in only very cold countries.
+* And the files contain delay header file.
+# Oppertunities
+* Heaters can be replaced by wind blowers and air conditioners.
+* Can be improvised with any harwares that read user input correctlly.
 # Threats
+* It would not work if harware connections go wrong.

 # 4W's and 1'H
 * WHAT : Passanger Seat and Heat Monitoring System.
 * WHERE : Used in automotive industry.